 It is anticipated that research funded under this Program shall be unclassified research that shall not require a pre-publication review.
 However, Offerors should note that pre-publication approval of certain information may be required if it is determined that its release may result in the disclosure of sensitive intelligence information.
-A courtesy soft copy of any work submitted for publication shall be provided to the IARPA PM and the COTR a minimum of 5 business days prior to release in any forum.
+A courtesy soft copy of any work submitted for publication shall be provided to the IARPA PM and the Contracting Officer's Technical Representative (COTR) a minimum of 5 business days prior to release in any forum.